 Lesley Manville as Robina Chase

-Academy Award-nominated and Olivier Award-winning actress Lesley Manville (Mum, Phantom Thread) plays Robina Chase in World on Fire.
-Her character details have not yet been revealed, but it looks from the trailer that she is the mother of Harry Chase (Jonah Hauer-King) - they also share the same surname on the show's IMDB page.
+Academy Award-nominated and Olivier Award-winning actress Lesley Manville (Mum, Phantom Thread) plays matriarch Robina Chase in World on Fire - the mother of Harry Chase (played by Jonah Hauer-King).

 Sean Bean as Douglas Bennett